Chinese New Year at By the River B and B

 Happiness and Good Fortune

 The Chinese New Year has been celebrated for centuries as a time to honour ancestors and to gather together to welcome the new year to bring good luck, fortune, wealth, prosperity, and happiness.
-Coral shared that families hang the Chinese character 福 upside down on their door & windows symbolizing a blessing of happiness & good fortune has come into their house.
-The colour red is prominent throughout homes as well because it attracts luck & prosperity.
+Coral shared that families hang the Chinese character 福 upside down on their door and windows symbolizing a blessing of happiness and good fortune has come into their house.
+The colour red is prominent throughout homes as well because it attracts luck and prosperity.
 Parents and grandparents also give special red envelopes (with money inside) to the youngest members of the family.

 corals-daughter-playing-and-ink-red-paper.jpg